KH-logotp-border

 Descriptive Trademarks

-The next category of distinctiveness is called descriptive.
-Like the name implies, these are marks that describe the goods/services with which they are sold.
-These trademarks are more distinctive than generic marks, but still cannot be registered on the Principal Register.
 There is an exception to this rule, though.
-Over time, descriptive marks can gain what is called secondary meaning or acquired distinctiveness.
+Over time, descriptive marks can gain what is called acquired distinctiveness.
 That just means that the name, although descriptive, is now recognized as a brand and not just as a description of the products/services with which it is used.
-Examples of such marks include U.S. BANK and ST. LOUIS BREAD COMPANY.
+Examples of such marks include U.S. BANK, AMERICAN AIRLINES, and ST. LOUIS BREAD COMPANY.

 Suggestive Trademarks